Water Damage Restoration In Georgetown, CT - Green Restoration

 Georgetown Green Mill lofts present Class 4 drying conditions under IICRC S500-2021 §12 because the original 19th-century masonry, granite block foundations, brick perimeter walls, and concrete slab floors, has extremely low permeance.
 Standard LGR dehumidifiers achieve adequate drying in wood-frame construction in 3 to 5 days.
 In a masonry mill loft, the same scope typically requires 7 to 12 days, often supplemented by desiccant dehumidifiers capable of operating at lower vapor pressure differentials.
 Green Restoration uses real-time dataloggers to track grain-per-pound reduction in each affected room so your Chubb or PURE Insurance adjuster has objective documentation of drying progress rather than estimated timelines.

 Standard homeowner policies (Chubb, PURE Insurance, AIG Private Client, State Farm, Travelers, Liberty Mutual, Allstate) cover sudden and accidental water damage from internal sources like burst pipes and appliance failures.
 They do not cover ground-level flooding from the Norwalk River or Factory Pond Brook overbank events.
-Flood coverage in Georgetown's FEMA Zone AE parcels requires a separate National Flood Insurance Program (NFIP) policy or an excess flood endorsement through a private carrier.
+Flood coverage for the Georgetown parcels shown on the FEMA flood map requires a separate National Flood Insurance Program (NFIP) policy or an excess flood endorsement through a private carrier.
 Green Restoration works with both NFIP and private flood adjusters and documents our scope to match each policy's covered peril language.

 Call (203) 674-9573